cfinke/OSX-Messages-Exporter/README.md

 With the `--date-start` and `--date-stop` options, you can limit the dates that are added to your backup.
 Note that this only applies to new messages being exported; it won't remove messages outside of those dates that have already been exported.

+With the `--path-template` option, you can define the format of the exported HTML filenames (as well as the date range for each individual file).
+The string `_CHAT_TITLE_` will be replaced by the chat title (usually just the name of the other participant), and any `strftime`-style placeholders will be replaced by the appropriate values for the chat's time period.
+For example, if you set `--path-template "%Y-%m-%d - _CHAT_TITLE_"`, then each exported HTML file will contain at most one day of messages, and they would have names like "2021-06-11 - Alex Smith.html".

 Usage
 =====
 ```